This onion dip, made with onions, sour cream, cream cheese, mayonnaise, hot sauce, and scallions, is a riotously great

 - 2. Place the quartered onions on the baking sheet, being careful to keep the wedges intact.
 Drizzle the onions with 2 tablespoons oil, season with salt and pepper, and gently turn the onions to coat, again being mindful of keeping the wedges intact.
 Roast the onions, turning occasionally, until softened and slightly caramelized, 30 to 45 minutes, depending on the size of your onions.
 Keep a careful watch toward the end of the roasting time to ensure the edges don’t scorch, which would lend a bitter taste to the finished dip.
 Let cool.

-- 3. Purée the cooled roasted onions in a food processor until smooth.
+- 3. Dump he cooled roasted onions in a food processor and process until smooth.
 Add the mayonnaise, cream cheese, sour cream, lemon juice, Worcestershire and Tabasco sauces, and salt and pepper to taste and purée again until smooth.
 Transfer to a bowl, cover with plastic wrap, and refrigerate at least 4 hours and preferably overnight to let the flavors meld.